aerohit/dp/README.md

 1. No variable should hold a reference to a concrete class.
 2. No class should derive from a concrete class.
 3. No method should override an implemented method of any of its base classes.

+### Chapter 5- The Singleton Pattern

+* Ensure a class only has one instance and provide a global point of access to it.
+Make sure it is thread safe.